-The proud and stately Los Angeles Memorial Coliseum has been home to quite a number of events and teams over almost 90 years of existence — most prominently the USC Trojans’ football team but also every other team that has played football in L.A. at some point, from UCLA to the Rams and Raiders and even the old, Steve Young-led Express of the USFL.
+The Coliseum is best known as the longtime home of the USC Trojans football team — it was USC that spearheaded and oversaw the renovation — but just about every other team that has played football in LA at some point, from UCLA to the Rams (twice) and Raiders and even the old, Steve Young-led Express of the USFL.

-Located a few miles south of downtown L.A. in Exposition Park, across the street from the USC campus, the Coliseum is centrally located in a dense area of the city.
+Located a few miles south of downtown LA in Exposition Park, across the street from the USC campus, the Coliseum is centrally located in a dense area of the city.
 The neighborhood gained a reputation in the 1980s and ’90s as being unsafe, in part because of the 1992 L.A. riots and the problems the city experienced with gangs during that time, but safety has significantly improved since then and incidents during large-scale events at the Coliseum are rare.

 Two of the city’s major freeway routes, Interstates 110 (Harbor Freeway) and 10 (Santa Monica Freeway) run nearby, but in an already traffic-heavy city, those routes become even more congested before Coliseum events.
 That’s especially true for the Exposition Boulevard exit off the 110, the closest off-ramp to the Coliseum/Exposition Park grounds.

 Parking around the LA Coliseum is even more of an issue.
 Though the stadium is surrounded by a few lots and grassy areas where fans can park and tailgate (you can see a parking map here), parking is at a major premium.
 This really became apparent during the Rams’ recent tenure, as some owners of nearby private lots took advantage of this by jacking up their prices for the first Rams preseason game in 2016.